 If you have more menu bar items than will fit in the right-hand side of the notch, macOS hides any icons that overflow this area.
 You can't see them, access them… or even know that they're there.

 (This is just how macOS interacts with the notch – it has nothing to do with Vanilla.
-I'm hoping Apple will fix this in macOS soon because it’s badly designed.)
+I’m hoping Apple will fix this at some point.)

 You can still set up and use Vanilla on these machines if you have a lot of menu bar items.